kahalewai/ati/README.md

 ## Key Design Decisions

-**Why "Agent Trust Interconnect"?** Every layer is answering a trust question.
+Why "Agent Trust Interconnect"?
+Every layer is answering a trust question.
 The unifying concept across all eight layers is trust — established, constrained, verified, and audited.
 "Interconnect" communicates that the layers have interfaces and dependencies, not just that they exist as a list.

-**Why eight layers?** Each layer answers a question that no other layer answers.
+Why eight layers?
+Each layer answers a question that no other layer answers.
 We tested every interface between layers for gaps and found the decomposition to be complete — no trust concern falls between layers, and no two layers answer the same question.

-**Why not a networking model?** This isn't about how packets move.
-It's about how trust and permission move through a system of autonomous actors that interpret, decide, and act rather than simply forwarding.

-**Why implementation-agnostic?** The model defines what trust concerns exist and how they relate.
+Why implementation-agnostic?
+The model defines what trust concerns exist and how they relate.
 Individual standards (ADCS, ALS, DAE, ACS, MIS, AGBAC, IBAC, AARM, etc.) address specific layers.
 The ATI Model provides the map; the standards provide the implementations.

 <br>